MiguelAngelRipple/superset-docker/okd_sync/README.md

 1. Connects to an ODK Central instance via OData API
 2. Retrieves new or updated form submissions since the last synchronization
-3. Creates the PostgreSQL table if it doesn't exist
+3. Creates the PostgreSQL tables if they don't exist
 4. Inserts new records or updates existing ones based on UUID
+5. Creates a unified view that combines data from multiple tables
-5. Tracks the last synchronization timestamp for incremental updates
+6. Tracks the last synchronization timestamp for incremental updates

 ## Project Structure